How to Avoid Employee Misclassification (6 Key Tips)

 Read on to learn more about employee misclassification, what a misclassified employee could mean for your company, and how to correct employee misclassification using federal and state guidelines.

-Businesses can hire employees and independent contractors across multiple categories to fulfill their needs, but the key is to make sure each worker is classified appropriately.
+Businesses can hire employees and independent contractors across multiple categories to fulfil their needs, but the key is to make sure each worker is classified appropriately.
 Employee misclassification happens when an employer ties an employee to the wrong designation.

 For example, if you accidentally hire an independent contractor but treat them like an employee—or vice versa—then you could be in violation of federal or state regulations.